LRancez/Codiad-Deep-Linking/README.md

 # Codiad Deep Linking

-This plugin enables to do deep linking in the Codiad IDE. http://en.wikipedia.org/wiki/Deep_linking
+This plugin allows to do deep linking in the Codiad IDE. http://en.wikipedia.org/wiki/Deep_linking

 * `init.js` initializes your plugin into the system